AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 If you set a value higher than the number of running MTAs, all MTAs will run as normal: this option is only a limit and cannot spawn additional MTAs.

+If you need to precisely control the number of connections, e.g. provider requirement, it is recommended to always set this option even if the current deployment has the right number of MTAs running.
+If additional MTAs are added afterwards, the connection limit will still be respected.

 ### Connection settings {#connection-settings}

 #### SMPP connection mode {#smpp-connection-mode}